Tendon Injury (Tendinopathy)

 What is a tendon injury?

 Tendons are the tough fibers that connect muscle to bone.
-For example, see a picture of the Achilles tendon, which connects the calf muscle to the heel bone.
+For example, the Achilles tendon connects the calf muscle to the heel bone.
 Most tendon injuries occur near joints, such as the shoulder, elbow, knee, and ankle.
 A tendon injury may seem to happen suddenly, but usually it is the result of many tiny tears to the tendon that have happened over time.

 Doctors may use different terms to describe a tendon injury.
 You may hear:

 Most experts now use the term tendinopathy to include both inflammation and microtears.
-But many doctors may still use the term tendinitis to describe a tendon injury.
+But for many years most tendon problems were called "tendinitis."
+Many doctors still use this familiar word to describe a tendon injury.

 What causes a tendon injury?